masojopa/notes/VaultTrabajo/Trabajo/Canvas/CHANNELS.md

 ## The Five Channel Phases

-Channels serve five distinct functions throughout the customer journey. **Awareness** channels help potential customers discover your existence and understand what you offer. **Evaluation** channels provide information that helps customers assess whether your value proposition fits their needs. **Purchase** channels enable the actual transaction. **Delivery** channels get your product or service into customers' hands. **After-sales** channels provide ongoing support and maintain the relationship.
+Channels serve five distinct functions throughout the customer journey.
+- **Awareness** channels help potential customers discover your existence and understand what you offer.
+- **Evaluation** channels provide information that helps customers assess whether your value proposition fits their needs.
+- **Purchase** channels enable the actual transaction.
+- **Delivery** channels get your product or service into customers' hands.
+- **After-sales** channels provide ongoing support and maintain the relationship.

 ## Channel Types and Ownership

+Channels fall into two main categories: owned and partner channels.
+- **Owned channels**
-Channels fall into two main categories: owned and partner channels. **Owned channels** include your website, mobile app, physical stores, and sales force.
-These give you maximum control over the customer experience but require significant investment and expertise. **Partner channels** include retailers, distributors, resellers, and third-party platforms.
+	Include your website, mobile app, physical stores, and sales force.
+These give you maximum control over the customer experience but require significant investment and expertise.
+- **Partner channels**
+	Include retailers, distributors, resellers, and third-party platforms.
 They provide broader reach and leverage existing relationships but offer less control and typically involve revenue sharing.

 ## Channel Strategy Considerations

 The optimal channel mix depends on several factors.

-Consider your customer segments' preferences - do they prefer online research and purchasing, or do they value face-to-face interaction?
-Your product characteristics matter too - complex products often benefit from high-touch channels that allow for explanation and customization, while simple products can thrive through self-service channels.
+- Consider your customer segments preferences
+	Do they prefer online research and purchasing, or do they value face-to-face interaction?
+- Your product characteristics matter too.
+	Complex products often benefit from high-touch channels that allow for explanation and customization, while simple products can thrive through self-service channels.

 Geographic reach influences channel strategy significantly.
-Local markets might be best served through direct channels or local partners, while global expansion often requires platform partnerships or international distributors.
-Your competitors' channel strategies also matter - you might choose to compete directly in the same channels or find underserved channel opportunities.
+- Local markets might be best served through direct channels or local partners, while global expansion often requires platform partnerships or international distributors.Your competitors' channel strategies also matter - you might choose to compete directly in the same channels or find underserved channel opportunities.

 ## Channel Economics